 What will the impact on customers be?

-See the Brown Line page for current and upcoming service alerts, or subscribe to CTA Updates to have advance notice of work e-mailed to you.
+Visit the Brown Line page for current and upcoming service alerts (related to either this or any other project), or subscribe to planned weekend service changes from CTA Updates to have advance notice of work e-mailed to you.